lucasmurray97/Tesis/README.md

 ## Contact

-For any questions or inquiries, please contact [your email].
+For any questions or inquiries, please contact lucasmurrayh at gmail dot com.

 ## License